nivesnine/llm_knowledge_base/PIM/README.md

 ## **Risks Identified**

-During the execution of PIMP, we specifically test for the following vulnerabilities:
+During the execution of PIM, we specifically test for the following vulnerabilities:

 1. **Data Leakage**
    - **Risk:** Manipulated inputs may trick the LLM into revealing confidential information.